-May not be appointed as members of the applicant union's administration and management:
+May not be appointed as member of the applicant union's administration and management:

-- a) persons who, during the past three years, have been sentenced to a three months' imprisonment with the exception of offences of political, trade union, philosophical or scientific nature. - b) persons interned or hospitalised for insanity, - c) persons who are convicted of bankruptcy, - d) inmates who are serving a term of imprisonment after a final conviction, - e) persons who have been convicted of a jus commune offence, with the exception of press offences of political nature, to a term of imprisonment of at least three years, and who have not been rehabilitated.
+- a) someone who, during the past three years, has received a more than two months' imprisonment sentence with the exception of ordinary and linked to union activities. press offenses , - b) someone interned or hospitalised for insanity,

+- c) someone who is convicted of bankruptcy, - d) inmates who are serving a term of imprisonment after a final conviction, - e) someone who has been convicted of a jus commune offence, with the exception of press offences of political nature, to a term of imprisonment of at least three years, and who have not been rehabilitated.